liguowang/cobind/docs/usage/cooccur.rst

-.. [#f1] Note: "cooccur" does NOT necessarily mean "overlap".
+.. [#f1] Note: "cooccur" does NOT necessarily mean "overlap" or "cobinding".
 For example, two transcription factors could bind to the same promoter region without touching each other.